tinkernerd/photos/.github/SETUP.md

 ---

 ## Customizing the Portfolio
+These are I belive just a few that have content changes.
+See More @ [`.github/Differences.md`](https://github.com/tinkernerd/photos/blob/main/.github/Differences.md)
 Certain files contain default images, text, and branding that you may want to change:

 - `src/app/layout.tsx`